-The grade Pass (G) on the whole course requires at least Pass (G) on module 1 and at least Pass (G) on module 2, including completion of the compulsory seminars.
+The grade G on the entire course requires at least G on module 1 and 2.

-The grade Pass with distinction (VG) on the whole course requires Pass with distinction (VG) on module 1 and at least Pass on module 2, including completion of the compulsory seminars.
+The grade VG on the entire course requires VG on module 1 and at least G on module 2.

-Absence from compulsory course elements
+Absence from or unfulfillment of compulsory course elements

-The examiner decides whether, and if so how, absence from compulsory course elements can be made up for.
-Study results can not be reported until the student has participated in the compulsory parts, or compensated for any absence in accordance with instructions from the examiner.
-Absence from a compulsory course element could mean that the student can not retake the element until the next time the course is offered.
+The examiner decides whether, and if so how, absence from or unfulfillment of compulsory course elements can be made up for.
+Study results cannot be reported until the student has participated in or fulfilled compulsory course elements, or compensated for any absence/ failure to fulfill in accordance with instructions from the examiner.
+Absence from or unfulfillment of a compulsory course element may imply that the student can not retake the element until the next time the course is offered.